-VPN Broker Interface properties Option Definition General tab Interface ID The ID number that identifies the VPN Broker Interface.
+VPN Broker Interface properties Definition The ID number that identifies the VPN Broker Interface.
 The VPN Broker Interface is a virtual interface that is used only for the VPN Broker.
 The interface ID of the VPN Broker Interface can be the same as the interface ID of a physical interface on the same NGFW Engine.
-Zone (Optional) Select the network zone to which the interface belongs.
+Select the network zone to which the interface belongs.
 Click Select to select an element, or click New to create an element.
-VPN Broker Domain Select the VPN Broker Domain element that you created.
-MAC Address Note: The MAC address prefix for the VPN Broker Domain is automatically added based on the VPN Broker Domain element.
+Select the VPN Broker Domain element that you created.
+Note The MAC address prefix for the VPN Broker Domain is automatically added based on the VPN Broker Domain element.
 Enter the last three octets of the MAC address for the VPN Broker member.
 This MAC address must be the same as the MAC address used in the corresponding VPN Broker Member element that you created in the NGFW Manager.
-Shared Secret Enter the password.
+Enter the password.
 The password must be the same as the shared secret that you entered for the VPN Broker Member element in the NGFW Manager.
 By default, passwords and keys are not shown in plain text.
 To show the password or key, deselect the Hide option.
-VPN Gateway Select the local VPN gateway.
-Retrieve Routes from VPN Broker When selected, the routing table is updated with routes that are retrieved by the VPN Broker.
-Adjust Antispoofing according to retrieved routes When selected, antispoofing rules are automatically adjusted based on the routes that are retrieved by the VPN Broker.
-QoS Mode Defines how QoS is applied to the link on this interface.
-(Optional) If Full QoS or DSCP Handling and Throttling is selected, a QoS policy must also be selected.
+Select the local VPN gateway.
+When selected, the routing table is updated with routes that are retrieved by the VPN Broker.
+When selected, antispoofing rules are automatically adjusted based on the routes that are retrieved by the VPN Broker.
+Defines how QoS is applied to the link on this interface.
+If Full QoS or DSCP Handling and Throttling is selected, a QoS policy must also be selected.
 If Full QoS is selected, the throughput must also be defined.
 If the interface is a Physical Interface, the same QoS mode is automatically applied to any VLANs created under it.